meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 After the authentication, the identity of the user needs to be propagated to the next microservice in a trusted way. <br />
 When we want to verify the identity, frequent callbacks to the UAA server is inefficient, especially given that communication between microservices is preferred to routing through the zuul whenever possible to minimize latency. <br />
-JSON web tokens is used here to carry along a representation of information about the user.
+JWT is used here to carry along a representation of information about the user.
 In essence, a token should be able to:
 * Know that the request was initiated from a user request
 * Know the identity that the request was made on behalf of